'I Want To Inspire': Algeria's Woman Boxer Fighting Prejudices

-With braided hair and a powerful 1.79 metre (5 foot 9 inch) physique, the 25-year-old is the object of a Paris Olympic Games gender controversy.
+With braided hair and a powerful 1.79 metre physique, the 25-year-old is the object of a Paris Olympic Games gender controversy.

 With smiles and a soft voice, Imane told her story on television channel Canal Algerie one month before the start of the games.